 A stock chart conveys a TON of information in a very small picture.
 This is why they’re so valuable!
 But to the uninitiated eye, all those numbers, squiggles and investment jargon might as well be a foreign language.

-You first have to understand what components that make up a stock chart and then use your judgment and preferences to determine whether a stock is right for you: the axes, which display time and price, will be consistent across all charts, but how the price is plotted as well as any additional drawings or analyses come down to investor preference.
+You first have to understand what components make up a stock chart and then use your judgment and preferences to determine whether a stock is right for you: the axes, which display time and price, will be consistent across all charts, but how the price is plotted as well as any additional drawings or analyses come down to investor preference.
 Here’s what you need to know.

 Stock chart components